 - 2 Stock Cubes

 - Tablespoon of Honey/Stevia/Agave to sweeten

 - Handful of Fresh Parsley

 - 500g Mushrooms

-- Heat a pot and add a fair splash of olive oil.
+- Heat a pot and add the olive oil.

 - Peel and finely chop the onions, adding to the pot.
 Stir occasionally until the onions become translucent.
 If necessary, turn down the heat to avoid the onions from burning.

 - Add the minced beef and allow to brown.
-Do not break up the meat too much so as to leave some nice meatball like chunks.
+Do not break up the meat too much to leave some nice meatball like chunks.

-- Before the meat is completely browned and there are still some pinks bits, add the passata.
+- Before the meat is completely browned and there are still some pink bits, add the passata.

-- Fill the passata container halfway with water and add to the pot.
+- Fill the passata container halfway with water, shake and add to the pot.
 Add the tomato puree.

-- Stir and leave everything and leave to simmer for five minutes.
+- Stir and leave everything to simmer for five minutes.

-- Add the sweetener, mushrooms, garlic, herbs, pepper and stock cube (as well as salt, if needed) to the pot, stir well and leave the tomato sauce to fry down and reduce.
+- Add the sweetener, mushrooms, garlic, herbs, pepper, stock cubes and salt (if needed) to the pot, stir well and leave the tomato sauce to fry down and reduce.
 This should take approx. 30 minutes.

 - This sauce can be used as the basis for several other Italian tomato based meals, including lasagne and cannelloni, amongst others.